mkstp/tukey/index.md

 ### Unconventional Ergonomics

 For other potential conflicts, there is usually an easy way to reposition your fingers to avoid a SFB.
 For example, the words 'small' or 'kept' require slight inward lateral shifts from the traditional home row finger positions.
 The words 'first' and 'write' as well.
-Slightly more challenging are words like 'member', 'question' and 'bring' which require you to layer your fingers while turning your wrists inward.
-And the nearly impossible to avoid SFB's are in words like 'answer', 'yield' or 'phalanx'.
+More challenging are words like 'member', 'question' and 'bring' which might require you to layer your fingers while turning your wrists inward.
+And the impossible to avoid SFB's are in words like 'answer', 'yield' or 'phalanx'.

 ### Inward Finger Rolls